messman/tidy/README.md

 ## Tech

-This is a TypeScript frontend and TypeScript Node.js backend.
+This is a React/TypeScript frontend and TypeScript Node.js backend.

 Some of the major tech used:
 - `TypeScript` because, of course.